S3-working-group/s3-practical-guide/docs/co-create-proposals.md

 There are many ways to co-create proposals.
 They typically follow a similar pattern:

-1. Agree on the <dfn data-info="Organizational Driver: A driver is a person’s or a group&apos;s motive for responding to a specific situation.
+1. Agree on the <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</dfn> (or problem / opportunity / need)
 2. Explore the topic and understand constraints
 3. Generate ideas
 4. Design a proposal (often done by a smaller group)